DworkinLab/Bio720/R_exercises/Bio720_R_week3_DataMunging.md

 These activities have many names: *wrangling data, munging data, cleaning data, data manipulation*.
 Given how important this is, it will come as no surprise that there are entire R libraries devoted to it.
 There are several lists that are worth looking at like [here](http://datascienceplus.com/best-packages-for-data-manipulation-in-r/) and [here](https://www.analyticsvidhya.com/blog/2015/12/faster-data-manipulation-7-packages/).
 Also, books like [Data Manipulation with R](https://www.amazon.ca/Data-Manipulation-R-Phil-Spector/dp/0387747303)!

-In class we are going to go through just a few activities that are important.  reshaping, merging, combining variables (paste, interaction),  combining levels in a factor (grepl factor, ), transform, numeric to factor (cut),  sorting (order), creating a dataset from multiple external files (RNAseq example)....

 ## for your own review

 We have already spent considerable time in previous tutorials making data frames using cbind, rbind, data.frame, etc..
 As we have limited time in class I leave review of that to you from the screencasts and activites at datacamp.